-The Company's policy over the long-term, is to dividend all available cash from operations to shareholders after provision for cash required for maintenance of capital expenditures and other reserves considered advisable by the Company's directors.
+The Company's policy over the long-term, is to dividend all available cash from operations to shareholders after reducing debt and providing for cash required for maintenance of capital expenditures and other reserves considered advisable by the Company's directors.
 The Company has eliminated the impact of seasonal fluctuations by equalizing quarterly dividends.